 For starters, I often feel that the titles are very misleading.
-They may say they made $20,000 blogging this month.
+They may say they made $20,000 in income from blogging this month.
 But, once you start reading, you see they spend $15,000 in expenses (including advertising).
-That means they really only made $5,000.
+That means their real income only $5,000.

-But, they don’t.
-Why?
 Because saying I made $20,000 blogging this month sounds a whole lot more interesting than to say you made $5,000 net profit.
 It gets people clicking and wanting to read.

 Another reason I am not a fan is that I think they set new bloggers up with false hope.
-If someone is making $50,000 a month that is great.
+If someone is making $50,000 a month, that is great.
 Heck – I’d love to make that too!

 Sure, it’s possible.

 Don’t get me wrong!
 I use affiliate marketing myself on my site.
 And I understand why they do them.
-But when you say you made $25,000 and you took this course that is why they sign up.
+But when you say you made $25,000 and you took this course, that is why they sign up.
 They want to learn too.

 And learning is great.
 We all have to do that.
-But I would instead read about a blogger who says I took this course and when I started out I was making $20 a month.
+But I would instead read about a blogger who says I took this course, and when I started, I was making $20 a month.
 I was able to use those tools, and over 36 months, I finally made $25,000 a month.